tentacleuno/tentacles.dev/content/posts/the-dangers-behind-oauth.md.md

 By giving an external company control over your authentication flow, you're putting a substantial amount of power in their hands.
 For starters, if a user's account were to be removed, they would also lose access to your service.
 Another example is data control; neither you, or your users, actually *own* the authentication flow.

 This means you have to entirely trust your OAuth provider.
 The skeptics in us would call this an *impossible goal*.
 If you don't own the server, you can't trust it.
+You don't *know* what's happening "behind the scenes".

+> “Trust yourself, you know more than you think you do.” – Benjamin Spock

+So, if we can't trus
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzMTk3MDQ2MF19
+eyJoaXN0b3J5IjpbMTIwOTY5OTI0NF19
 -->